The Cornwall We Want

 Incomer view from Porthemmet

-by Enterthehedgehog, over 4 years ago
+by Enterthehedgehog, almost 6 years ago

 Until 2005 I lived in London and the south east, I was born in Kent.
 The solutions to a better Cornwall are political.
 Of course, it's too late now but I have to say I was gob smacked by the vote for Brexit as I think that the present Government pursued it solely as an ideology and a means to power and not with any intention of improving the lives of ordinary folk, least of all in places like Cornwall, the NE and the NW.
 I think the farmers and fishermen are going to be shafted big time, and the...
 Continue reading